hirdeshkumar2407/nodejs-calculator-docker-kubernetes-datadog-admission-control/README.md

-# Node.js Calculator API Deployed with npm, Docker, and Kubernetes
+# Node.js Calculator API Deployed with NodeApp, Docker, and Kubernetes

 This repository contains a Node.js calculator API that is deployed using npm, Docker, and Kubernetes (with Minikube).